 (See also Introduction to Hypersensitivity Reactions and Inflammatory Skin Disorders Introduction to Hypersensitivity and Inflammatory Skin Disorders The immune system plays a vital role in maintaining the health of all the tissues of the body.
 The immune system reacts to invaders, such as microorganisms, foreign substances, or cancer cells... read more .)

 Erythema multiforme is usually caused by a reaction to an infection, usually herpes simplex virus.

 Typical symptoms include red patches with purple-gray centers (target lesions) that suddenly appear on the palms and soles, arms and legs, and face and may later spread to the body.

 The diagnosis is by a doctor's recognition of the target lesions.

-If people have frequent attacks and the doctor thinks herpes virus is the cause, an antiviral drug may help prevent recurrences.
+If people have frequent attacks and the doctor thinks herpes simplex virus is the cause, an antiviral drug may help prevent recurrences.

 Doctors are unsure exactly how erythema multiforme happens, but a type of immune reaction is suspected.
 Some cases of erythema multiforme do not have a clear cause.